Vertex algebras and quantum master equation: Vertex algebra and BV master equation

 \section{Vertex algebra and BV master equation}

-In this section we establish our main theorem on the correspondence between solutions of the renormalized quantum master equation for two dimensional chiral theories and Maurer-Cartan elements for chiral vertex operators (Theorem \ref{main-thm}).
+In this section we study \BV quantization of two dimensional chiral deformations of free theories on flat surfaces.
+We give a self-contained treatment of Costello's homotopic renormalization framework in this case using heat kernel estimates of graph integrals established in \cite{Li-modular}.
+We show that such two dimensional chiral theories are free of ultra-violet divergence (Theorem \ref{thm-defn}), and establish our main theorem on the correspondence between solutions of the renormalized quantum master equation and Maurer-Cartan elements of the modes Lie algebra of chiral vertex operators (Theorem \ref{main-thm}).
 We prove the modularity property of generating functions of chiral theories on elliptic curves and establish the polynomial nature of their anti-holomorphic dependence on the moduli (Theorem \ref{thm-modularity}).